Chetan-Raut/Food-villa/README.md

 - jQuery: A fast and feature-rich JavaScript library that simplifies HTML document traversal and manipulation, event handling, and more.

-- Popper.js: A library that helps with positioning and popovers for enhanced user interactions.

 ## License